International Association for Applied Corneotherapy (I.A.C.)

 - The association shall not function to realize the individual interests of any of its members, and exclusively pursues charitable objectives as defined by the paragraph “tax-privileged purposes” of the German fiscal code.

-- The Association shall not act to make profit and it does not primarily pursue its own financial goals.
+- The Association shall not act to make a profit and it does not primarily pursue its own financial goals.
 Its funds shall only be used for the purposes laid down in the statutes.

 - The members of the Association shall not receive any dividends or any other benefits from the Association's funds, except for being commissioned to provide lectures and workshops for which they are paid their efforts and costs.